 To be clear, I’m not seeking out men who are married.
-But as it turns out, being 40 and newly single seems to be the status quo.
-It also turns out that single is open to interpretation.
+But as it turns out, being 40ish and newly single seems to be the status quo.
+It also turns out that single or even just available is open to interpretation.

 When I first got divorced, one ex-boyfriend after another started reaching out.
 I was a bit naïve in the beginning, thinking they just wanted to catch up.
 I quickly realized that even if we aren’t the type to keep our married status current or obvious, social media can be telling if someone’s paying attention.
 It can also be very deceptive.